Virus Deaths Top 400,000 As Latin America Infections Rise - UrduPoint

 Pope Francis, addressing Catholics in Saint Peter's Square on Sunday for the first time since the health emergency began, said the worst was over in Italy and expressed sympathy for those in hard-hit Latin American countries.

-"Your presence in the square is a sign that in Italy the acute phase of the epidemic is over," Francis said as the Vatican confirmed there were no more cases of COVID-19 within its population.
+"Your presence in the square is a sign that in Italy the acute phase of the epidemic is over," Francis said as the Vatican confirmed it had no more cases of COVID-19.

 "Unfortunately in other countries -- I am thinking of some of them -- the virus continues to claim many victims."
 Brazil has the world's third-highest toll -- almost 36,000 dead -- but President Jair Bolsonaro has criticised stay-at-home measures imposed by local officials and has threatened to leave the World Health Organization.